Alternative theories of Hungarian language origins: The Ugric–Turkic War

 "...I see a compound people in Hungarians, in which not the Finno-Ugric, but the Turkic-Tatar component gives the true core..."

 "...a magyarban vegyülék népet látok, a melyben nem finn-ugor, hanem török-tatár elem képezi a tulajdonképeni magvat..." in: Vámbéry Ármin: A magyarok eredete.
 Ethnologiai tanulmány.
 Preface. p.
 VI.

 Vámbéry's work was criticized heavily by his Finno-Ugrist opponents.
 This critique gave rise to the ever-circling myth of the "fish-smelling kinship" and its variants.
 No one of the authors has ever given the written source/base of this accusation against the Turanist scientists.
-In fact, Turanist scientists did not write such things about the Finno-Ugric peoples, and Vámbéry and his followers mentioned these kin of Hungarians with due respect.
+Turanist scientists did not write such things about the Finno-Ugric peoples, and Vámbéry and his followers mentioned these kins of Hungarians with due respect.
 In reality it was coined by the Finno-Ugrist Ferdinánd Barna, in his work "Vámbéry Ármin A magyarok eredete czímű műve néhány főbb állításának bírálata." ("Critique of some main statements of Ármin Vámbéry's work, titled 'The origin of Hungarians'.") published in 1884.
-In this work Barna called the Finno-Ugric peoples "a petty, fish fat eating people spending their woeful lives with fish- and easel-catching", and tried to give this colorful description of his into Vámbéry's mouth.
+In this work, Barna called the Finno-Ugric peoples "a petty, fish fat eating people spending their woeful lives with fish- and easel-catching", and tried to give this colorful description of his into Vámbéry's mouth.

-Vámbéry held to his scientific theory about the mixed origin of Hungarian language and people until his death.
+Vámbéry held to his scientific theory about the mixed origin of the Hungarian language and people until his death.
 He considered Hungarian a contact language, more precisely a mixed language, having not just one but two (Finno-Ugric AND Turkic) genetic ancestors.
-His strongest evidences were the large corpus of ancient Turkish words in Hungarian word-stock (300-400 for a minimum, and even more with good alternative Turkic etymologies), and the strong typological similarity of Hungarian and Turkic languages.
-His Finno-Ugrist opponents strongly rejected not only the fact of such mixing and dual ancestry, but even the theoretical possibility of it.
-Some scientists questioned seriously even the existence of Uralic as valid language family, and attention turned towards the complex areal relations and interactions of Eurasian languages (Uralic and Altaic languages included).
-In the light of these developments linguists have started to pay due credit to Vámbéry and his work.
+His strongest evidence was the large corpus of ancient Turkish words in Hungarian word stock (300-400 for a minimum, and even more with good alternative Turkic etymologies), and the strong typological similarity of Hungarian and Turkic languages.
+His Finno-Ugrist opponents strongly rejected not only the fact of such mixing and dual ancestry but even the theoretical possibility of it.
+Some scientists questioned seriously even the existence of Uralic as a valid language family, and attention turned towards the complex areal relations and interactions of Eurasian languages (Uralic and Altaic languages included).
+In light of these developments, linguists have started to pay due credit to Vámbéry and his work.

-In connection with Vámbéry's work and the ensuing Ugric-Turkic War it is worth recalling the thoughts of linguist Maarten Mous:

-"Mixed languages pose a challenge to historical linguistics because these languages defy classification.
-One attitude towards mixed languages has been that they simply do not exist, and that the claims for mixed languages are instances of a naive use of the term.
-The inhibition to accept the existence of mixed languages is linked to the fact that it was inconceivable how they could emerge, and moreover their mere existence posited a threat to the validity of the comparative method and to genetic linguistics."